adi18-ui/Diabetes-Prediction-System/README.md

 ## Diabetes Prediction System
-Overview This project aims to predict the likelihood of diabetes in patients using a dataset and a logistic regression model.
-The dataset is preprocessed, analyzed, and used to train a machine learning model that achieves a reasonable accuracy.
+This project aims to predict the likelihood of diabetes in patients using a dataset and a logistic regression model.
+The dataset is preprocessed, analyzed, and used to train a machine learning model that achieves reasonable accuracy.

 Dataset The dataset used in this project contains various health-related parameters such as: